 |F5||25||Core||Water + 2% Tween 20|

-In this case, two RayDrop are placed in series.
-The first is placed on the platform as usual and the second is added after, as shown in Figure 2.
-To control the formation of droplets inside the second RayDrop, an additional camera and an additional LED light source are used.
+In this case, two RayDrop systems are placed in a series in order to perform an encapsulation of multiple emulsions.
+A first device R1 is mounted on the platform as done for simple emulsion generation, and a second Raydrop R2 is added immediately after (see figure 2).
+To efficiently control the formation of droplets inside the second RayDrop, an additional optical module (LED + camera) is placed on the platform.

-The range of droplet sizes formed depends on the dimension of both the injection nozzle and collection capillary.
-The dimensions used for this application note are reported below.
+The range of droplet sizes formed depends on the dimension of both the injection nozzle and the collection capillary.
+The dimensions used for the encapsulation of multiple emulsions in this application note are reported below.

 |Part||RayDrop||Nozzle size (µm)||Collection capillary size (µm)|

 Multiple emulsion generation